latolukasz/beeorm-doc/docs/guide/search.md

 </code-group>

-Pager is optional, you can provide nil but BeeORM will still limit results to **50000** rows.
+The Pager object is optional.
+If you provide nil, BeeORM will still limit the results to **50 000** rows.

 <code-group>
 <code-block title="code">